Code-Institute-Submissions/Vaxholm/README.md

 - The first font that was used for the H classes and jumbo was Poppins for its style and not so decorated make it easy going feeling.
 - The second font was Lato that was used for the paragraphs on the site.
 Its for making it simple to read so much as possible for getting the information one wants about the activites.
+- Sans Serif was used as fallback.

 - ### Imagery

 - Images on this site serve three purposes.
 One is to emphasize the activites that one can do in Vaxholm.
-The other is to show what Vaxholm to offer to tourist and what more can be done.
+Second is to show the scenery there is Vaxholm.
 The third reaseon is to make people excited to travel on the vacation to Vaxholm to explore and hopefully enjoy their stay there.

 - ### Wireframes